facebook twitter google youtube linkedin

 • PM2.5: Fine particles with a diameter of 2.5 micrometers or less.

-• Applications: PM sensors are used in urban air quality monitoring, industrial pollution control, and indoor air quality management.
+• PM sensors are used in urban air quality monitoring, industrial pollution control, and indoor air quality management.

-• Benefits: These sensors provide crucial data on the levels of harmful particles, which are linked to respiratory and cardiovascular diseases.
+• These sensors provide crucial data on the levels of harmful particles, which are linked to respiratory and cardiovascular diseases.

 2. Nitrogen Dioxide (NO2) Sensors